The top 6 walks near Foster

 - TIME: 1.5 hours

 - GRADE: Medium

 The southern end of Burgess Road at Forster provides access to the Cape Hawke precinct of Booti Booti National Park.
-The well-trodden walking track takes you from Burgess Road through the forest to McBrides Beach Trail, a disused 4WD track that descends steeply to McBrides Beach.
+The well-trodden walking track takes you from Burgess Road through the forest to McBrides Beach Trail, where there's a new walking trail that descends to McBrides Beach.
 At this point you can choose to go down the track to the secluded beach, or you can continue to walk on Cape Hawke Drive up to the Cape Hawke Lookout.
 This superb lookout is worth every step of the 500m hike through regenerating littoral rainforest but leave enough energy for 420 steps up to the 8.4m tower with 360-degree views of the surrounding area.
 Here you’ll see Booti Booti to the south, Wallingat National Park to the south west, plus on a clear day you’ll see as far as Barrington Tops: the highest point of the Barrington Coast!